Advocacy

 Our members’ expertise is integral to CAIA’s advocacy efforts as it strengthens the sector’s contributions to formal submissions and policy discussions.

 In addition, CAIA is a member of Business Unity South Africa (BUSA), the apex business organisation in South Africa.
-The implementation arm of BUSA is B4SA which brings business and government together to address challenges and drive inclusive economic growth.
+The implementation arm of BUSA is Business4SA which brings business and Government together to address challenges and drive inclusive economic growth.
 Current focus areas include energy, transport and logistics, and crime and corruption.
-In response to South Africa’s ongoing water crisis, water has recently been added to B4SA’s list of priority focus areas.
+In response to South Africa’s ongoing water crisis, water has recently been added to Business4SA’s list of priority focus areas.

 Driving Sustainability